almperr/RobotArm/README.md

 # RobotArm
 This repository contains code to create a Android Phone Controlled Robot Arm.
+The user can turn the robot arm 360 in both directions.
+The user can control the claw, wrist, elbow, and shoulder of this robot arm using a smart phone app.
+The user connects their Android smart phone to the Bluetooth receiver/transmitter module.
+Once connected, the user has full control of the arm.
 This was a lab project for ECET 499 Advanced Object-Oriented Programming, created by Alex Perr and Zach Snyder.

 <img src="images/rc.PNG" style="width:50%">